mocklis/mocklis.docs/source/extensions/index.rst

 A step therefore accepts calls, potentially does something, and potentially forwards on to subsequent steps.

-Part of the contract for a non-final step is that if they aren't assigned any furthes steps to pass on calls to, they should look at the strictness of the mock to decide what to do.
+Part of the contract for a non-final step is that if they aren't assigned any further steps to pass on calls to, they should look at the strictness of the mock to decide what to do.
 If the strictness is 'lenient' (the default) or if it is 'strict' (what you get if you set `Strict = true` but not `VeryStrict = true` on your ``MocklisClass`` attribute) you should just do nothing an return a default value if a return value is asked for.
 However if the strictness is 'very strict' you should throw a ``MockMissing`` exception.